tcraghu/apm-gitops/examples/base/secrets/README.md

 * `some-ns-params` --> Non-working secret from System Manager Parameter Store because it is trying to get secret from other namespace

 ## Prerequisites
-Kubernetes External Secrets is installed and configured correctly in `./infrastructure/secrets`
+Kubernetes External Secrets is installed and configured correctly in `./infrastructure/secrets` and is active.